azabicki/DoomPy/README.md

 > [!IMPORTANT]
 > Discard **Dominants** and **Attachments**!

 Of course, there is a little back-door for you to remove dominant traits and attachment from your trait pile, in case you played them by mistake.
-Just click on the `vertical line`separating the traits basic properties from effects.
+Just click on the `vertical line` separating the traits basic properties from effects.

+> [!TIP]
+> Individual standard game settings!

+You are always playing 4 catastrophes?
+With the same people?
+Two mols? **Don't worry!** You don't have to change the settings again and again.
+Just open the `doompy/config.json` file and edit the defaults according to your playing style.

 > [!TIP]
 > Use **keyboard** shortcuts!